 This post may contain affiliate links.
 You can read my affiliate policy here.

 An incandescent paraffin vapour burner initially illuminated the tower.
-In 1960 the station was extensively modernised and converted from oil to electricity in 1960.
-The original optic was removed and donated to the Science Museum in London and replaced by a smaller optic.
+In 1960 the station was extensively modernised and converted from oil to mains electricity.
+The large original lens was removed and donated to the Science Museum in London and replaced by a smaller optic.

 It was modernised again in 1981 when the old fog signal was replaced and automatic equipment was installed.
 The fog signal has since been discontinued.
 Shortly afterwards, the station was downgraded to keeper and wife status.
 Anvil Point Lighthouse was fully automated on 31st May 1991.

 The old fog signal was replaced with an automatic signal in 1981 but has since been silenced.

 Anvil Point Lighthouse is located within the grounds of Durlston Country Park.
 It is reached by a narrow service road and lies about a mile southwest of Swanage.
 The area is a paradise for picnickers, and the Tilly Whim Caves, previously used by smugglers, are just below the lighthouse.
 The caves are no longer open to the public.